 We were lucky enough to snag the one remaining table outside when we rocked up for breakfast, but everyone who arrived after us was being turned away.
 Make sure you turn up early (Moose Coffee opens at 8am Mon-Sat or at 9am on a Sunday) to be guaranteed a table.

 We also tried to check out the mysterious (due to its rather innocuous exterior and closed curtains) Berry and Rye – reportedly the smallest bar in Liverpool with great cocktails and even better live music offerings.

 However the rather intimidating bouncer who appeared at the doorway as we were trying to peer through the curtains clearly didn’t like the look of us and declared that the place was full.
 I’d love to know what it’s like inside; let me know if any of you manage to gain entry!

-And tell me, what should I put on the itinerary for my next visit to Liverpool?
+And tell me, what should I put on the itinerary for my next weekend in Liverpool?

 If you like this article, please share it on social media using the share buttons at the top of the post.
 Alternatively you can follow along on Facebook, Twitter, or Google+ or you can look me up on Instagram or Pinterest too!

 **Some of the links in this post are affiliate links.
 All this means is that if you make a booking through one of the links I have provided, I will earn a small commission as a result but the cost to you will remain exactly the same**